 - Insert the Dell Systems Service and Diagnostics Tools media in your system.
 The Welcome to Dell Service and Diagnostic Utilities screen is displayed. - 2.
-Select your system model and operating system. - 3.
-Click Continue. - 4.
+Select your system model and operating system.

+- 3. Click Continue. - 4.
 From the list of drivers displayed, select the driver you require. - 5.
 Select the self-extracting ZIP file and click Run. - 6.
 Copy the driver to a CD, DVD, or USB drive. - 7.
-Repeat steps 1 to 6 for all the drivers you require.
+Repeat this procedure for all the drivers you require.